Kids Fitness Karate Club

 Silver medal kata winner at K.S.I.
 World Championships 2016

 All children who grade to yellow belt (8th Kyu) are given a "Karate passport".
 The passport is for keeping a record of all gradings, gashuku's (training sessions) attended and tournaments your child participates in.
 Every time your child participates in one of these three events it should be written up and signed in the passport.
+A passport photo of your child must be placed in the front cover once the passport is received.

 Please see the timetable page for days and times of all club classes